microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-04.md

   1. Open the file `Resources/TrafficControlService/Repositories/InMemoryVehicleStateRepository.cs` in VS Code.

-  1. This is the repository used by the TrafficControlService.
+  1. This is the repository used by the `TrafficControlService`.
 Inspect the code.
 As you can see, it uses a simple in-memory dictionary to store the state.
 The license number of the vehicle is used as the key.
 You are going to replace this implementation with one that uses Dapr state management.

   1. Create a new file `Resources/TrafficControlService/Repositories/DaprVehicleStateRepository.cs` in VS Code.